gzhang33/Christmas-tree/docs/epics.md

 **Acceptance Criteria:**
 **Given** the photos are in "Floating" state
-**When** I do nothing, the camera should slowly "Dolly In" (FR29) **When** I hover a photo, it should slow down its rotation and scale up (1.1x) (FR16) **And** the cursor should change to a "Zoom In" icon
+**When** I do nothing, the camera should slowly "Dolly In" (FR29) **When** I hover a photo:
+  - It should slow down its rotation
+  - It should scale up to 1.5x with smooth transition (Updated from FR16 per Tech Spec)
+  - It should dynamically tilt in 3D space based on mouse position (3D Tilt Effect)
+  - The cursor should utilize the standard pointer **And** as I move my mouse over the photo, the tilt angles should smoothly update

 **Technical Notes:**
-- Use Raycaster for hover detection
+- Use Raycaster on the `Points` object (or Hybrid approach)
-- Update individual particle instance attributes (scale/rotation) on hover (or use the "Hybrid Interaction" pattern from Arch Spec)
+- Update instance attributes (scale/rotation) or uniforms on hover
+- 3D Tilt Math: Calculate rotation X/Y based on mouse offset relative to card center

 ### Story 3.2: Lightbox Overlay Implementation